theNestruo/msx-msxlib/doc/chapter1.md

 Download MSXlib and open it.
 Visual Studio Code will suggest some extensions; install [Z80 Macro-Assembler](https://marketplace.visualstudio.com/items?itemName=mborik.z80-macroasm) at least.

-From a command line console, type `make`.
-That will run the default target of the makefile, and the output should be similar to this (blank lines added for legibility):
+From a command line console, type `make -f examples.makefile`.
+That will run the default target of the examples makefile, and the output should be similar to this (blank lines added for legibility):

 ```
-C:\dev\msx-msxlib>make
+C:\dev\msx-msxlib>make -f examples.makefile

 tniasm.exe games\examples\00minimal\minimal.asm games\examples\00minimal\minimal.rom
 Preprocessing...